Effective MARCH 1, 2019

 Limits on Disclosure and Transfer

-Lighthouse limits access to personal data to those persons in Lighthouse’s organization, or agents of Lighthouse, who have a specific business purpose for maintaining and processing such personal data.
+Lighthouse limits access to personal data to those persons in Lighthouse’s organization, or Lighthouse’s agents, who have a specific business purpose for maintaining and processing such personal data.
 Individuals who have been granted access to personal data are aware of these responsibilities to protect the security, confidentiality and integrity of that information and have been provided training and instruction on how to do so.
 Lighthouse takes appropriate measures to protect the security of personal data in order to ensure it is only accessed for its intended use.

 - The individual has consented, in writing, to the disclosure;